charlottecockburn/charlottecockburn.github.io/_pages/about.md

 **January 2026** I gave an oral presentation at AMS 2026 in Houston, Texas

+**September 2025** I became the co-director of [NENSIC](https://nensic.org/), a group that runs networking activities and workshops for early-career folks in climate science

 **September 2025** I joined the [Letters to a Pre-Scientist](https://prescientist.org/) pen pal program

 **April 2025** I co-organized the Department of Earth and Environmental Sciences First-Year Colloquium, a day where all the first year PhD students got to share their research with the Lamont community